21 Fantastic Things to do this Winter in Philly

 Here are 20 things of the best things to do this winter season in Philadelphia.

 1. Ice skate along the Delaware River WaterFront

 The seasonal Blue Cross Riverrink in Old City has been a favorite winter pastime of both locals and tourists since opening in 1994.
 Riverrink is the biggest and most scenic rink in the Philadelphia area.
 Winterfest is one of the city’s top winter/holiday attractions.
 By day, take in gorgeous views of the quaint waterfront and the Benjamin Franklin Bridge.
 By night, enjoy skating amongst twinkling lights.
 Take a break and roast s’mores by the firepit or get grab a cozy blanket, relax on a rocking chair & treat yourself to a coffee from renowned Philly roaster La Colombe.

 - Riverrink pricing & Hours

 2. Treat yourself to a specialty hot cocoa

 Try one of 10 decadent cocoa varieties, served in a trademark warming hug mug.
-From peanut butter, to oreo, to salted caramel, there’s an option for every taste.
+From peanut butter, to Oreo, to salted caramel, there’s an option for every taste.
 The Italian Thick is the most decadent treat in town!
-Soy free milk is available, so even those with lactose intolerance can partake in this winter treat!
-Sundaes, milkshakes, crepes, dessert waffles, and fondues are also on the lineup, making Max Brenner the perfect date destination for any couples with a sweet tooth.
+Dairy-free milk is available, so even those with lactose intolerance can partake in this winter treat!
+Sundaes, milkshakes, crepes, dessert waffles, and fondues are also on the lineup, making Max Brenner the perfect date night destination for any couples with a sweet tooth.

 - Location: 1500 Walnut Street